15 Netflix Shows That Got Cancelled After One Season

 Here are 15 Netflix originals that got the axe after one season.
 Some were critically acclaimed.
 Some had passionate fan campaigns.
 All deserved a proper ending.

-1. Teenage Bounty Hunters (2020) — A hilarious, heartfelt comedy-drama about twin sisters in Atlanta who accidentally fall into bounty hunting while navigating Christian high school life.
-Cancelled less than two months after release despite 93% on Rotten Tomatoes.
+- Teenage Bounty Hunters (2020) — A hilarious, heartfelt comedy-drama about twin sisters in Atlanta who accidentally fall into bounty hunting while navigating Christian high school life.
+Cancelled less than two months after release despite a 93% score on Rotten Tomatoes.
+The finale's bombshell — that the twins are actually cousins — was clearly designed to launch a very different second season.

-3. The Society (2019) — A group of teenagers must build a new society from scratch when all the adults in their wealthy town mysteriously vanish.
-Season 2 was in pre-production when Netflix cancelled it — and then COVID hit, sealing its fate.
-One of the most painful one-season cancellations of the streaming era.
+- The Society (2019) — A group of teenagers must build a new society from scratch when all the adults in their wealthy town mysteriously vanish.
+Season 2 was in pre-production — scripts had been written and sets were being planned — when Netflix pulled the plug.
+According to TVLine, the cancellation was driven by cost concerns, and the COVID-19 pandemic's disruption of production schedules ultimately sealed its fate.
+Creator Christopher Keyser confirmed that the full creative arc for multiple seasons had been mapped out.

 Why It Matters